pupwife/SensoryPlugin/README.md

 ## Usage

 * Use `/sensory` in chat or `sensory` in the Dalamud Console to toggle the main visual window.
+* Use `/sensoryconfig` in chat or `sensoryconfig` in the Dalamud Console to open the configuration window.
-* Access the configuration window through the Plugin Installer (`/xlplugins`) by clicking the gear icon next to the Sensory plugin.
+* You can also access the configuration window through the Plugin Installer (`/xlplugins`) by clicking the gear icon next to the Sensory plugin.

 ## Development